 1. Try a prompt.

 If you’re stuck on what to photograph or what to write about or what to draw … start with a prompt.
-We offer weekly photo prompts in the Recapture Self Village.
-April’s themes were pretend, playing a game, a quiet moment, silly.
+We offer weekly photo prompts in the Moms Who Capture What Matters Group.
+Some recent prompts have been creative, outside, sunglasses, celebrate.
 Or try one of these:

 - I’m looking at: Snap a picture of what you are looking at right now.
 This can also serve as a writing prompt.